hartwigmedical/serve/algo/README.md

 SERVE generates clinical evidence in the following datamodel:

 - Treatment (name of trial or drug(s))
-- Relevant treatment approaches of the knowledgebase (the drug classes of the treatment related to the event)
+    - Relevant treatment approach underlying the treatment.
-- Curated treatment approaches of the knowledgebase (the curated drug classes of the treatment related to the event)
+    - Curated treatment approach underlying the treatment.
 - Cancer type (annotated with DOID) for which the treatment is considered on-label.
 - Blacklist cancer types (annotated with DOID) that should be children of the main cancer type and are used for blacklisting specific types of the main cancer type.